 If your linoleum flooring can be tiled over, you'll first need to prepare the surface with a good cleaning, which will help your tiles adhere to their new home.
 To clean, use a scrub brush and water to remove any dirt or residue from the floor.
 Next, remove the smooth surface of the flooring by sanding it down, which will help your mortar stick to the floor better and will create a more solid foundation for your tiles to rest on.

 When you're ready to install tile over linoleum, a thin layer of mortar should be spread over the floor's surface with a flat edged trowel.
 After the thin layer has dried, which should take about 30 minutes, use a notched trowel to add a second layer over the first layer, taking care to create even ridges over the surface.
 Then, lay your tiles down on the mortar and place spacers between them so that everything is evenly placed.
-Finally, use a grout joint to add grout between the tiles, allow everything to dry and remove any leftover grout from the tiles once everything is finished.
+Finally, add grout between the tiles, allow everything to dry and remove any leftover grout from the tiles once everything is finished.

 If your linoleum flooring isn't suitable to overlay with tile, you can still install tiles by creating a durable and leveled surface to work on top of.
 Even better — you don't even have to remove your old vinyl flooring, you just have to install a sturdy layer over your flooring.
 To do this, add cement backer boards to your flooring, taking care to leave a little room around the boards on all sides for expansion.
 Then, you can follow the steps listed above for installing tile over linoleum — adding two layers of mortar, placing and spacing tiles and adding grout to set.